 What is displayed on this site is the result of a lifetime's work of learning how to build miniature version of cars I could not afford or access, or that no longer existed, but that really interested me from a historical or a design perspective.
 I hope you enjoy viewing them as much as I have enjoyed building them.

-My Latest Project - 1929 Lea Francis Hyper
+My Latest Project - 1924 Bluebird

 I will add updates with photos and descriptions from time to time.